cnlohr/badderapple/README.md

 1. We aren't using ISRs.
 2. We have no .data section.
 (No variables come initialized, all are default-initialized to 0.)

+All of this code can be found in [playback/ch32v006_firmware/badappleplay.c](playback/ch32v006_firmware/badappleplay.c).

 So, our startup function could be itty bitty.

 ```c